davidwcleary/AMGD/README.md

 > /shared/data

 ### What is here?
 Now let us have a look at what is here in this folder called **data**.
 Here we can use the `ls` (list) command.
 Here we see we have another directory called **tutorials**. *If you don't see the directory 'tutorials', go back to the main sandbox page and click on 'Tutorials' and then select 'Terminal Basics'.
 That will also bring up a terminal window.
-Now click on 'Playgrounds', 'Command Line' and the directory shuold now.*
+Now click on 'Playgrounds', 'Command Line' and the directory should now be there.*

 ```shell
 $ ls